AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 ### openCart {#opencart}

-Triggered when a new cart is created, which is when a product is added to an empty cart.
+Triggered when a new cart is created, which happens when a product is added to an empty cart.

 #### Data Elements